JonnyBanana/BANANA_CRASHER/README.md

 # BANANA_CRASHER
 A QR-Code that Crash Browser on Almost All O.S.
-(Windows, Mac, Android, Ios, etc.), also can crash some qr-code reader with malware protection Like Kaspersky Qr Reader
+(Windows, Mac, Android, Ios, etc.),

+also can crash some qr-code reader with malware protection Like Kaspersky Qr Reader.